 Hollow Earth?
 Fact or Fiction?

 Hollow Earth tales have surfaced since man first walked on two legs.
 Our ancestors sheltered themselves in caves for many more generations than they have lived in houses.
 Haunting cave drawings from the dawn of time remain as mute testimony that early humans probed and speculated about the deep recesses of the earth.
-Small wonder that the idea of life underground – a hollow earth – has obsessed many since time immemorial.
+Small wonder that the idea of life underground – a hollow earth – has obsessed many since well before recorded time.

 It has never been an entirely comfortable thought.
 Cave dwellers sometimes had to wrest their living quarters from ferocious animals, and the fear of yet one more creature in the dark at the back of the cave must have been widespread.
 Perhaps that is why the nether world came to become closely associated with death and dragons, with Satan and the supernatural.